 • colitis,

-• minor injuries of the oral mucosa
+• minor injuries to the oral mucosa

 • menstruation.